 The Year 9 program refines and extends the students' language skills, building on what they have learned in Years 7 and 8.
-The primary focus of the course is spoken and written communication; using language in real-life situations here in Australia.
-All four macro skills (reading, writing, speaking and listening) are assessed throughout each term.
+The primary focus of the course is the use of Chinese language to initiate and sustain interactions while sharing their own and others' experiences of the world.
+They listen, speak, read, view, and write to communicate with speakers of Chinese in local and global settings through authentic events.